Former New England Patriots star Aaron Hernandez found dead in cell

 His promising career had already taken a tragic turn when he was arrested on first-degree murder charges in the June 2013 shooting death of Odin Lloyd, a friend and semipro football player who had been dating the sister of Hernandez's fiancée.

-Police said Hernandez orchestrated Lloyd's execution because he was upset Lloyd had spoken to people that he didn't like.
+Police said Hernandez orchestrated Lloyd's execution with the help of accomplices because he was upset Lloyd had spoken to people whom he didn't like at a Boston bar.
 His body was found dumped in an industrial park about a half-mile from Hernandez's home in North Attleborough, Massachusetts.

+No clear motive was explained to the jury and the case was built largely on circumstantial evidence.
+Surveillance footage from Hernandez's home showed him holding what appeared to be a gun and a joint discovered near Lloyd's body had both his and Hernandez's DNA.

-The Patriots cut Hernandez following his arrest in the case.
+The Patriots cut Hernandez following his arrest.
 After being found guilty in 2015, he appealed the verdict.
 His conviction was being reviewed by the state Supreme Judicial Court.

-That fall, he caught 51 passes, scored five touchdowns and helped the team win an AFC East title.
+During the 2011 season, he helped the Patriots reach the Super Bowl as one of the best tight ends in the league, and even scored a touchdown — although the team would lose to the New York Giants.

-He would go on to play another season before Lloyd was murdered.
+He would go on to play another season before Lloyd was murdered, earning five touchdowns and helping the Patriots make the AFC championship game.

-The team said Wednesday it was aware of Hernandez's death, which came on the same day the Super Bowl-winning Patriots are visiting the White House, but declined further comment.
+The team said Wednesday it was aware of Hernandez's death, which came on the same day the Super Bowl-winning Patriots will be honored at the White House, but declined further comment.